 In addition, the Practices say that the council will also look at other market information in order to establish a full investment strategy; such as up to date market information, which includes Sovereign and individual counterparty ratings, together with a wide range of relevant economic data.
-In reality, other than day to day news headlines/reports, no further challenges are made to the treasury advisors guidance.
+In reality, other than daily news headlines/reports, no further challenges are made to the treasury advisors guidance.

 If we are using the council's bank, the NatWest, for investments in the Liquidity account the balance is left in the current account and will be automatically transferred into the Liquidity account at the close of business.
-If we are using the Money Market Funds then this is entered on to the SunGard System and an email is sent prompting the authorising officer to agree the transfer.
-All transactions on the SunGard System must be authorised before, either 1pm.
-1.30pm or 2pm dependent on the fund, in order for them to be actioned that day
+If we are using the Money Market Funds then this is entered on to the FisGlobal System and an email is sent prompting the authorising officer to agree the transfer.
+All transactions on the FisGlobal System must be authorised before, either 1pm, 1.30pm or 2pm dependent on the fund, in order for them to be actioned that day.

-If we are using the Bank of Scotland or Nationwide we ring up to obtain the rate for the amount and length of time we want to invest and using this information we complete a temporary lending form detailing the amount to be invested, the interest rate and the term.
-Once this form is authorised we phone the Bank of Scotland or Nationwide back to confirm the deal and give notice if necessary and a bank transfer is made from the council's banks.
-If we are using Svenska Handelsbanken, Qatar National Bank or Santander again a temporary lending form is completed and once authorised a bank transfer is made from the council's bank.
+If we are using Brokers we telephone to obtain the rate for the amount and length of time we want to invest.
+Should we wish to confirm the deal or give notice, if necessary, a bank transfer is made from the council's banks.
+If we are using Svenska Handelsbanken, Qatar National Bank or Santander again a bank transfer is made from the council's bank with the appropriate authorisation.

-What about if you need to borrow money - what happens then?
+What about if you need to borrow money temporarily - what happens then?

 The Treasury Management Policy Statement and Practices clearly states that the council must access temporary loans through approved brokers on the London money market.
-The approved borrowing limit for short term debt has been set at £13.459m in 2020/21.
+The approved borrowing limit for short-term debt is £14.964m.